 An identifier in a program lets us refer to something by name.
 Often times, in an attempt to make the program easier to follow, we use identifiers which are compound words or other multi-word trains.
-Each programming language may have itsOwnRules AboutHowTo combine-different-words but_they_all serve the same purpose.
+Each programming language may have itsOwnRules AboutHowTo combine-different-words but they all serve the same purpose.
 Regardless of how you spell it, the identifier is supposed to be a human aid to understanding.
 The two things I want to look at for identifiers are variables and functions.

 Variables